Ferratauris/hugo/content/en/webhosting/000webhosting.md

 On the next page, choose a website name.
 I will be choosing mylinuxblog
-I found the proccess to be alot easier if you let 000webhost generate a password
+I found the process to be alot easier if you let 000webhost generate a password

-## DO NOT EVER LOOSE YOUR PASSWORD!
+## DO NOT EVER LOSE YOUR PASSWORD!
 NEVER LOSE ANY LOGIN DETAILS!
 ## BACKUPS ARE IMPORTANT!

 ### Installing Wordpress

 You will be faced with an option menu where you may pick:

-* Use Our Wesite Builder
+* Use Our Website Builder
 * Install Wordpress
 * upload Your Site